 What’s more, you might think you know – and if you’re a major business with a huge annual turnover, you probably do – but if you’re playing in the small business pool, things can get a little murky.
 Your biggest competition might not even be another person or brand, but a tangible product that focuses on the same point.

 For example, you might be selling a course on accounting, and find that loads of your customers are trickling out of your email list and into the arms of a brand new Xero app or a book by some guru with a shifty-looking grin.

 Don’t freak out – just work out where your customers are ending up and why so that you can market to them and fill their needs more effectively.

 Look at what your competitors are doing

 Let’s be clear: this stage is not about copying your competition (no matter how tempting that option might be).

 It’s about getting your head around what already exists so that you can do something different – and better, of course.
-This way, you can avoid copyright issues AND give yourself a better shot at carving out your own niche.
+This way, you can avoid copyright issues AND give yourself a better shot at ruling your niche.

 Many brands stick their Unique Selling Proposition (or some variation on it) into their slogans, so check these out first, and also take notice of how your competitors define themselves so that you can use different adjectives.